elaspog/trading-exchange-data/README.md

 # Project

+For ByBit exchange written in Python:
+* Tick data downloader (CSV)
+* Format converter (from CSV to Parquet)
-Tick data downloader, format converter (CSV and Parquet), tick data joiner and preprocessor, tick data aggregator into OHLCV data for ByBit exchange written in Python.
+* Tick data joiner and preprocessor
+* Tick data aggregator into OHLCV data

 # CLI